pr-cy/dockerfiles/README.md

-# dockerfile for Phalcone 1.2.6
+# dockerfile for Phalcon 1.2.6